Ty France Preview, Player Props: Mariners vs. Astros

 Ty France At The Plate

+- France has reached base via a hit in 72 games this year (of 119 played), and had multiple hits in 31 of those games.

-- In 7.6% of his games this year, he has homered, and 2% of his trips to the plate.
+- He has homered in 7.6% of his games this year, and 2% of his plate appearances.

-- He has scored in 52 of 118 games this year, and more than once 11 times.
+- In 52 of 119 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.